 Using your straight edge and a sharp knife trim the excess wallpaper along the ceiling and skirting.
 For a perfect finish always use a sharp knife or blade and make the cut in one clean movement.

 Once the first drop is in place, paste the next section of the wall, 10-15cm over one drop wide.
 Hang your second drop of wallpaper as per the first, using the edge of the first drop as your guide.
 Joins should be tightly butted and never overlap.
 Avoid squeezing paste out of the joints.
 Wash off any excess paste after hanging each drop with a clean wet cloth.
+Don't worry - the paper is very durable and ink will not run, just do not soak the paper.
 If necessary, you can then use a seam roller for the seams.
 Hands should be kept clean and dry.If the edges of the wallpaper do not stick to the wall properly, you need to apply more paste in those areas.
 Carefully apply paste under the edge with a small brush.

 Allow the wallpaper time to dry slowly at room temperature; do not attempt to dry it quickly as shrinkage may occur.